North Coast 500: 29+ Things to Know Before You Go

 This is the most popular question about the NC500 – which way do I drive it?

-If you are doing a side trip to Orkney (east) or Isle of Lewis and Skye (west) you are best to arrive with plenty of daylight so factor that into your decision.
+If you are doing a side trip to Orkney (east) or Isle of Lewis and Skye (west), you should arrive with plenty of daylight to factor that into your decision.

 North Coast 500 Map NC500 route Scotland